ali1845/pythonNotes/OOP_in_python.md

 ###### Instance attributes
-Instance attrinutes are created inside any method.
-They are an exclusive property of an instance/object.
+Instance attributes are created inside any method.
+They are the exclusive property of an instance/object.
 It defines all the properties each instance should have.

     class Email: